-The legals are straightforward, and shouldn't stop any one from going on or hosting a placement
+The legals shouldn't stop any one from going on or hosting a placement

 In a nutshell